Canon 70D vs Pentax 645Z

 It is notable that the 70D offers wifi support, while the 645Z does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Further information on the features and operation of the 70D and 645Z can be found, respectively, in the Canon 70D Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 70D or the Pentax 645Z – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 70D: